mcleavey/musical-neural-net/README.md

 ```

 The output samples will be in data/output/notewise_generation_samples, or open Playlist.ipynb (as a Jupyter Notebook) to listen to the output samples.

+Note, you must first make sure the requirements (above) are installed.

 <h2>Data:</h2>